FuriouZz/blog/content/posts/Publish your blog with Deno Deploy.md

 We used [Lume](https://lume.land), a static site generator, to generate our blog.
 The `deno task build` command generate `.lume/_site/` directory.
 Our objective is to execute a web server which will serve this directory.

 Lume has an interesting [Deployment section](https://lume.land/docs/advanced/deployment/) for deployment on most popular services, including [Deno Deploy](https://deno.com/deploy).
-However in this post, we will not use [denoland/deployctl](https://github.com/denoland/deployctl/tree/main/action) but the command-line of the same name [deployctl](https://github.com/denoland/deployctl).
-I want this tutorial to be adaptable to any remote repository and any CI/CD.
+However in this post, we will not use [denoland/deployctl](https://github.com/denoland/deployctl/tree/main/action) but the command-line of the same name [deployctl](https://github.com/denoland/deployctl) for more flexibility and to not fully depend on the Github environment.

 ::: quote warning
 At the time we are writing, you need a Github account to use Deno Deploy.
-On the other hand, you can host your source code wherever you want.
 :::

 Here our plan:
 1. Update our file architecture
-2. Launch our first deployment locally
+2. Launch our first deployment from our terminal
 3. Automate deployment with a Github workflow

 ## File architecture

 In our targeted file architecture, we will create two new files:
-* `.lume/entry-point.ts` is the script executed by Deno Deploy
+* `.lume/entrypoint.ts` is the script executed by Deno Deploy
 * `.github/workflows/deploy.yml` is our Github workflow for site generation and deployment

 ```bash